 paid, starting at $5/mo.

-Google Suite comes with a professional email address ending on your domain name, Google drive with 30 GB storage and Google calendar.
-I like to write all my blog posts in Google docs because it has a really simple user interface.
+Google Suite comes with a professional email address ending on your domain name, Google drive with 30 GB storage and the usual features like Calendar, Docs, etc..
+I like to write all my blog posts in Google docs because it has a really simple and non-distracting user interface.
 You can access your files from everywhere which comes handy when you’re not at your desk 24/7.
-Google drive also allows me to work together with clients.
-I can easily give them access to the files they need, create forms for them to fill out etc.

 paid, starting at $9/mo.